determined-ai/determined/docs/integrations/notification/slack.rst

  Creating a Slack Application
 ******************************

-First, we need to create a Slack application and give the application permissions to post to the appropriate Slack channel.
+First, we need to create a Slack application and give the application permissions to post in the appropriate Slack channel.
 Visit the `Slack App Managment page <https://api.slack.com/apps>`_ and click on the **Create New App** button.